Get Involved

 Regional Crisis Now Planning

-In early 2020, the Northern Board initiated regional efforts to conduct a gaps and needs analysis to inform the DPBH’s Crisis Now Initiative.
+In early 2020, the Northern Board initiated regional efforts to conduct a gap and needs analysis to inform the DPBH’s Crisis Now Initiative.
 More information on the Crisis Now initiative can be found here: https://socialent.com/2020/06/nevada-crisis-response-system-virtual-summit/.
 Through this process, stakeholders identified several resources already in place to support Crisis Now, including the Mobile Outreach Safety Teams, Crisis Intervention Training, and Mallory Crisis Center.
 In addition, the region also identified the following needs to develop a cohesive Crisis Now system in the region:

 • 24/7 mobile crisis response: The region’s MOST teams are currently strained by community needs and are not 24/7.
 MOST is important in connecting with individuals who lack insight into their mental illness or who are at risk of violence.
 In addition to the MOST teams, the region hopes to develop centralized 24/7 mobile crisis teams staffed by clinicians and peers to respond to voluntary and non-violent individuals.
 The Northern Region’s stakeholders believe that having both MOST and mobile crisis teams is an adaption to the Crisis Now model that will meet the unique needs of Nevada.